-The term Complementary Medicine (or complementary veterinary medicine) is something hatched up by those who would insist that the only valid form of medicine is modern conventional medicine, while all others must only act in support of it or ‘complementary’ to it.
+The term complimentary Medicine (or complimentary veterinary medicine) is something hatched up by those who would insist that the only valid form of medicine is modern conventional medicine, while all others must only act in support of it or ‘complimentary’ to it.
 It is also used defensively by some practitioners of alternative medicine therapies to palliate criticism by way of apologia.
 In such contexts, it is anything but ‘complimentary’ (note spelling)!
 It is condescending, patronising and demeaning.
-However, one may forget that conventional medicine may act in a ‘complementary’ role to, say, homeopathy or acupuncture, when used in support of homeopathic treatment or acupuncture treatment.
-The term ‘complementary’ really, therefore, applies to the mode of employment of the medicine, not to the system of medicine itself.
-Physiotherapy, chiropractic and osteopathy, however, are not systems of medicine in their own right and can therefore only ever act in a ‘complementary’ or ‘supportive’ role in the treatment of disease.
+However, one may forget that conventional medicine may act in a ‘complimentary’ role to, say, homeopathy or acupuncture, when used in support of homeopathic treatment or acupuncture treatment.
+The term ‘complimentary’ really, therefore, applies to the mode of employment of the medicine, not to the system of medicine itself.
+Physiotherapy, chiropractic and osteopathy, however, are not systems of medicine in their own right and can therefore only ever act in a ‘complimentary’ or ‘supportive’ role in the treatment of disease.

 The term Integrated Medicine refers to the use of more than one therapy, integrated so as to optimise their combined benefit to the patient and to prevent or minimise potential clashes between them.
 In the USA, it is referred to as Integrative Medicine.
 It may include the use of modern conventional drug medicine.

-The terms ‘Complementary and Alternative Medicine‘ (CAM) and its veterinary counterpart ‘Complementary and Alternative Veterinary Medicine‘ (CAVM) have been used to try to cover all bases, mostly in the USA.
+The terms ‘complimentary and Alternative Medicine‘ (CAM) and its veterinary counterpart ‘complimentary and Alternative Veterinary Medicine‘ (CAVM) have been used to try to cover all bases, mostly in the USA.

 Oh well, as the ‘great bard’ once wittily remarked: